davidhu2006/cs246e-notes/Notes/problem_13.md

 - Returns `void*`

 **Note:**
-- In C, `void*` implicity converts to any pointer type
+- In C, `void*` implicitly converts to any pointer type
 - In C++, the conversion requires a cast

 **Initialization:** "Placement new"